telerik/ajax-docs/controls/captcha/troubleshooting/missing-image.md

 	...
 	</configuration>

-More information on the matter is available in the [Unauthorized Access (401) Error]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/troubleshooting/web-resources-troubleshooting%}#unauthorized-access-401-error) section of the [Web Resources Troubleshooting]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/troubleshooting/web-resources-troubleshooting%}) article.
+You can find more information in the [Unauthorized Access (401) Error]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/troubleshooting/web-resources-troubleshooting%}#unauthorized-access-401-error) section of the [Web Resources Troubleshooting]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/troubleshooting/web-resources-troubleshooting%}) article.

 ## URL Rewrite Module or Routing

 When you configure your application to use a [Routing](https://msdn.microsoft.com/en-us/library/cc668201.aspx) or [URL Rewriting Module](https://msdn.microsoft.com/en-us/library/ms972974.aspx) the requests of the application may be changed.
-You should ensure the request for the captcha's image is not modified.
+You should ensure that the request for the captcha's image is not modified.

 ## Proxy, Firewall or Plugin Blockage